 Log ID 99 provides valuable information for the admin-tech file.
 Removing or changing the log configuration may hinder debugging capabilities.
-It is strongly recommended not to alter the configuration for log ID 99.
+Nokia strongly recommends not to alter the configuration for Log ID 99.

 The no form of this command deletes the log destination ID from the configuration.